How to Make Homemade Dishwasher Detergent Without Borax

 In the eco-friendly living world, you’ll find two areas of thought regarding borax.
 On one side, you have those who point out that borax is a natural mineral that people have been using for decades as a cleaning agent.

-On the other side, you have people arguing that the FDA has banned borax as a food additive, it’s used to kill cockroaches and ants, and it has an F score from the Environmental Working Group.
+On the other side, you have people arguing that the FDA has banned borax as a food additive, it’s a natural pesticide used to kill ants and cockroaches, and it has an F score from the Environmental Working Group.

 So which side do I fall on?
 The better safe than sorry side.
 Borax isn’t a necessary ingredient in homemade dishwasher detergent, so I’m not going to use it to clean dishes my family uses to eat.